 V.K.
 Krishna Menon continues to command our attention not just because he was Jawaharlal Nehru's confidant and soulmate but also for many of his own political and literary accomplishments.
 A relentless crusader for Indian independence in the UK in the 1930s and 1940s, he was a global star at the United Nations in the 1950s before he was forced to resign as defense minister in the wake of the India-China war of 1962.
 Meticulously researched and based entirely on new archival material, Jairam Ramesh’s biography, A Chequered Brilliance: The Many Lives of V.K.
 Krishna Menon, reveals Menon in all his capabilities and contradictions.

-Join us for a discussion with Jairam Ramesh on the tumultuous times in which Krishna Menon lived and which he did so much to shape.
-This discussion will be moderated by Srinath Raghavan.
+Carnegie India hosted Jairam Ramesh for a discussion on the tumultuous times in which Krishna Menon lived and which he did so much to shape.
+This discussion was moderated by Srinath Raghavan.

 Jairam Ramesh is a member of parliament in the Rajya Sabha, representing Karnataka.
 As a member of the Indian National Congress, Ramesh held several ministerial portfolios during the United Progressive Alliance’s (UPA) decade-long government—leading the ministries for Rural Development (2011-2014), Drinking Water and Sanitation (2011-2013), Environment and Forests (2009-2011, Union Minister of State – Independent Charge), Commerce and Power (2008-09, Union Minister of State), and Commerce (2006-2009, Union Minister of State).
 Currently, he serves as chairman of the Parliamentary Standing Committee on Science and Technology, Environment, Forests, and Climate Change.